Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MMNL

+Changes in the shape of the mixing density $f(\beta_{n}|\theta)$ do not alter the structure of the GS.
+It only affects the way in which the hyper-parameters are updated in Steps 1 and 2 and some of the calculations in the Metropolis-Hastings algorithm \cite[see for example][]{DeBlasi2010}.
+The normal density used here is therefore not a special case, and the discussion below holds without loss of generality.

-The above three-step procedure explains the terminology of `hierarchical Bayes' often found in the Bayesian MMNL literature.
-That is, the mixing density acts as a prior on the individual-level parameter $\beta_{n}$ in Step 3, whereas in Steps 1 and 2 the mixing density acts as the likelihood and an additional layer of prior densities are required on the hyper-parameters of the mixing density.
+The three-step procedure in the GS explains the terminology of `hierarchical Bayes' often found in the Bayesian MMNL literature.
+That is, the mixing density acts as a prior on the individual-level parameter $\beta_{n}$ in Step 3, whereas in Steps 1 and 2 the mixing density acts as the likelihood and an additional layer of prior densities is required on the hyper-parameters of the mixing density.
 This hierarchy emerges because the individual-level parameters are not integrated out - as happens in MSL - but they are actually estimated.
-Step 3 takes draws for $\beta_{n}$ for each individual and at the end of the Gibbs Sampler the posterior for each individual-level parameters can be characterised with the stored draws.
+Step 3 takes draws for $\beta_{n}$ for each individual and at the end of the GS, the posterior for each individual-level parameter can be characterised with the stored draws.
 This process of estimating the latent parameters $\beta_{n}$ is also known as data augmentation \citep{Tanner1987}.
-The benefit of augmenting $\beta_{n}$ is that the integral in Equation (\ref{Eq:MMNL_L}) is no longer present, because conditional on $\beta_{n}$ the choice probability is MNL which is easy to evaluate.\footnote{Given our primary interest in $\theta$ directly estimating $\beta_{n}$ is not the purpose and a lot of computer memory can be saved by not storing these draws.}
+The computational benefit of augmenting $\beta_{n}$ is that conditional on $\beta_{n}$, the choice probability is MNL which is easy to evaluate whilst avoiding the need for integration.

-Central to this paper is the role the likelihood function (choice probability) in Step 3, which reduces to MNL conditional on observing $\beta_{n}$.
-Changes in the shape of the mixing density $f(\beta_{n}|\theta)$ will not alter this structure, rather it affects only the way in which the hyper-parameters are updated in Steps 1 and 2 and some of the calculations in the Metropolis-Hastings algorithm.
-The example of a normal density used here is therefore not a special case, and the discussion holds without loss of generality.
+By implementing data augmentation, Bayesian MMNL models directly estimate the individual-level parameters alongside the hyperparameters of the mixing density resulting in the joint posteriors $p(\theta,\mathbf{\beta}^{+}|Y,C)$ and $p(\theta,\mathbf{\beta}^{+}|Y,D)$, where $\mathbf{\beta}^{+}$ comprises all individual-level parameters $\beta_{n}$ across all individuals.
+The '+' is added to avoid confusion with $\beta$ in the MNL model. \citet[][Chapter 14 pp. 239]{Chan2019} highlight that the draws from this joint posterior can be used to characterise the marginal posteriors $p(\theta|Y,C)$ and $p(\theta|Y,D)$.
+We will make extensive use of the latter property in deriving our results for the sampling of alternatives in Bayesian MMNL models.
+Our primary interest is in estimating $\theta$, and not $\beta_{n}$, which saves a lot of computer memory by not storing the draws for $\beta_{n}$.